BasicComputation/x64-lecture/B08 - Input and output of text.md

   C library functions for input and output are also documented for example here: <br>
   https://cplusplus.com/reference/cstdio/ <br>

 ## Lets first print out some text using the function puts.
 I explain puts below. <br>
+Further down are some tips for debugging for calling functions.

 ```asm
 ; "The Universal CRT (UCRT) contains the functions and globals exported by the standard C99 CRT library"